top of page

 0

-One of the fundamental principles I work with clients on is developing and understanding their core values and putting the importance on this instead of just making goals.
-While setting goals and completing them can be healthy, merely relying on goals can lead to a lot of confusion and frustration.
-What happens once you reach a goal or, even worse, what happens when you don't?
+One of the fundamental principles I work on with clients is developing and understanding their core values.
+I emphasize the importance of focusing on these values instead of merely making goals.
+While setting goals and achieving them can be healthy, relying solely on goals can lead to confusion and frustration.
+What happens once you reach a goal?
+Or, even worse, what happens when you don't?
 Understanding the distinction between values and goals is crucial for personal growth and fulfillment.
-This differentiation not only affects how we set our intentions but also influences the overall quality of our lives and our experiences.
+This differentiation affects how we set our intentions and influences the overall quality of our lives and experiences.

 Values are the compass to life.